JennyferWAN/Snowflake_schema/README.md

 # Project Goal
-Do a snowflake schema from a star schema based on postcard products
+1. Do a snowflake schema from a star schema based on postcard products
+2. Use phpmyadmin (popular open-source database management tool primarily used with MySQL databases)

 ## Star schema